apache/arrow/docs/source/format/Columnar.rst

 index using binary search.
 The length of an individual run can be determined by subtracting two adjacent values.

-A run has to have a length of at least 1.
+A run must have have a length of at least 1.
 This means the values in the run ends array all positive and in strictly ascending order.
 A run end cannot be null.